-Of the usurpations of Hyder, besides those restored to the Hindoo dynasty, to the value of thirteen lacs of pagodas+ per annum; and after liberal provision for the families of Hyder and Tippoo, and their chief officers, a large overplus remained, the division of which, between the English and the Nizam, formed the basis of a new The former took possession of the treatv.1 fortress, city, and island of Seringapatam, the districts of Canara, including all the sea-coast of Mysoor, together with Coimbatore and Daramporam, the intervening country between the territories of the E. I. Cy. on the Coromandel coast, and on that of Malabar; of the forts and posts forming the heads of the principal passes above the Ghauts, on the table-land of Mysoor, and the district of Wynaad.
+Of the usurpations of Hyder, besides those restored to the Hindoo dynasty, to the value of thirteen lacs of pagodas† per annum; and after liberal provision for the families of Hyder and Tippoo, and their chief officers, a large overplus remained. the division of which, between the English and the Nizam, formed the basis of a new treaty.[‡] The former took possession of the fortress, city, and island of Seringapatam, the districts of Canara, including all the sea-coast of Mysoor, together with Coimbatore and Daramporam, the intervening country between the territories of the E. I. Cy. on the Coromandel coast, and on that of Malabar; of the forts and posts forming the heads of the principal passes above the Ghauts, on the table-land of Mysoor, and the district of Wynaad.
 To the Nizam were given territories yielding an equal revenue with those appropriated by the English in the districts of Gooty, Goorumcondah, and the tract of country situated along the military line of Chittledroog, Sera, Nundidroog, and Colar, but without the forts, which it was considered would strengthen, to a dangerous extent, the position of a fluctuating and doubtful ally.
 The course to be adopted with regard to the Mahrattas, was a difficult question.
-The peishwa had wholly failed in his engagements of co-operation against Tippoo; § nevertheless, the governor-general deemed it politic to offer him a share in the conquered territory on certain conditions, which he looked upon as necessary preliminaries to the establishment of a solid and satisfactory peace; especially the reception of an English subsidiary force, and an amicable adjustment, according to English arbitration, of the claim of chout meaning of its Persian name) built its nest in a grove of trees, under the shade of which the governorgeneral dictated his despatches while resident at Madras, for the purpose of more conveniently super-intending the conduct of the war.
-The natives hailed with delight the prosperous omen, and received the tidings of the capture of Seringapatam as confirmation of the victorious augury conveyed by the presence of the Uma, which the marquis was subsequently empowered to add to his crest, with the motto, " Super Indos protulit Imperium.'
+The peishwa had wholly failed in his engagements of co-operation against Tippoo;§ nevertheless, the governor-general deemed it politic to offer him a share in the conquered territory on certain conditions, which he looked upon as necessary preliminaries to the establishment of a solid and satisfactory peace; especially the reception of an English subsidiary force, and an amicable adjustment, according to English arbitration, of the claim of chout meaning of its Persian name) built its nest in a grove of trees, under the shade of which the governor-general dictated his despatches while resident at Madras, for the purpose of more conveniently superintending the conduct of the war.
+The natives hailed with delight the prosperous omen, and re-ceived the tidings of the capture of Seringapatam as confirmation of the victorious augury conveyed by the presence of the Uma, which the marquis was subsequently empowered to add to his crest, with the motto, "Super Indos protulit Imperium." + A pagoda was then above eight shillings in value. ‡ The whole of Tippoo's annual revenue was esti-

-† A pagoda was then above eight shillings in value. ‡ The whole of Tippoo's annual revenue was estimated at 30,40,000 pagodas.
+[†] A pagoda was then above eight shillings in value. [‡] The whole of Tippoo's annual revenue was estimated at 30,40,000 pagodas.
 To the rajah of Mysoor was assigned 13,60,000; to Nizam Ali, 5,30,000; to the E. I. Cy.
-5,37,000; for the maintenance of the families of Hyder and Tippoo (in charge of the British government), 2,40,000; and for Kummur-u-Deen, commander of Tippoo's cavalry, and his family (in charge of the Nizam), 7,00,00 pagodas.-(Duff, iii., 177.)
+5,37,000; for the maintenance of the families of Hyder and Tippoo (in charge of the British government), 2,40,000; and for Kummur-u-Deen, commander of Tippoo's cavalry, and his family (in charge of the Nizam).
+7,00,00 magodas -(Duff. iii, 177.)

-By a singular coincidence, a bird of this "august" § Bajee Rao had actually accepted a heavy bribe from species (for such, according to M. d'Herbelot, is the Tippoo to break faith with the English.-(Duff.)
+of the Nizam), 7,00,00 pagodas.-(Duff, iii., 177.) § Bajee Rao had actually accepted a heavy bribe from Tippoo to break faith with the English.-(Duff.)